Victor Mancha: Powers and abilities

 Victor Mancha is a cyborg, created from the DNA of Marianella Mancha and the technology of Ultron.
 Victor was constructed using advanced nanite technology that will evolve and mature with Victor into adulthood so that his robotic innards will transform into artificial human organs, indistinguishable from real ones.
 Ultron created Victor with several computer-related abilities, including a high level of intelligence, vast amounts of hard drive memory (which Victor refers to as photographic memory), and the ability to communicate with other machines directly.
-Victor also possesses some level of superhuman strength, incredible speed, a powerful jumping ability, and an automated self-repair function.
+Victor also possesses some level of superhuman strength, and speed, and an automated self-repair function.

-In combat, Victor primarily employs his electromagnetic abilities; he is capable of directing high voltage electrical energy from his hands and manipulating magnetic fields to reshape and bend metallic objects.
+In combat, Victor primarily employs his electromagnetic abilities; he is capable of directing high-voltage electrical energy from his hands and manipulating magnetic fields to reshape and bend metallic objects.
 Much like Magneto, Victor can use Earth's natural magnetic lines of force to levitate and fly.

-Despite his array of powers, Victor has four known weaknesses, many of which stem from his mechanical roots.
 At his current age, Victor's nanites have not yet fully transformed into human organs, so his entire body will set off metal detectors, potentially drawing him unwanted attention.
-Second, Victor's mainframe can be hacked and controlled remotely; "Hunter" (of the second Pride) (Victor removed it with an internal firewall) and Ultron are the only two that have successfully hacked Victor thus far.
-Victor discovered his third weakness during the Runaways' first encounter with the Young Avengers, when he and the Vision both short-circuited upon getting too close to each other.
-The Runaways and Young Avengers eventually discovered that when any two of Ultron's creations come within a close vicinity, both create a devastating feedback, harming both machines.
-This weakness has apparently since been removed, as Victor has been shown interacting with the Vision's new family without any harm to either.

-While decoding The Abstract, Chase discovered Victor's last and most potent weakness: three questions designed specifically to overload Victor's circuits and lock him into a never ending loop of meaningless binary, which Nico refers to as "the blue screen of death."
-Chase used the first phrase against Victor after the cyborg discovered Nico in chains: "Could God make a sandwich so big that even He couldn't finish it?"
-The only way for Victor to recover from his shutdown mode is by hearing the question's answer from someone else.
-Once Victor's mainframe becomes functional again, he cannot be affected by that specific phrase ever again.
-The two other phrases are unrevealed as yet, and are known only to Chase and Nico.
+Second, Victor's mainframe can be hacked and controlled remotely.